Rade58/r3f-pointer-events/README.md

 On desktop: We want to transfor cursor into a finger cursor when we hover clickable object

 Here we use `onPointerEnter` and `onPointerLeave` events

+# Cursor change with `useCursor` helper from drei

+we use this with evenet handlers `onPointerOver` and `onPointerOut`

+and we need to use useState

+**I don't like this, because it causes rerender**

+**only place where I would use this is in separate component for entire mesh, making sure that that mesh is being rerender and not entire Experience**

+**Author of the workshop isn't using this one, it uses previous solution**